Neepsy/Neepsy.github.io/_posts/2023-09-15-graycolor.markdown

 At this point I deicded to try using *Transfer Learning*, modifying and specializing another pretrained network, for my task.
 After looking at the pretrained networks provided by the PyTorch library
 I decided on using [ResNet](https://arxiv.org/abs/1512.03385) as it had good accuracy while also being fairly lightweight.
-As a result my final model consisted of a "adapter" to convert the image data into a format that ResNet could expect, a small portion of ResNet that I finetuned for my task, and final a "decoder" that converted ResNet's output back into a format that could be used to represent digital images in the CIELAB color space.
+As a result my final model consisted of a "adapter" to convert the image data into a format that ResNet could expect, a small portion of ResNet that I finetuned for my task, and finally a "decoder" that converted ResNet's output back into a format that could be used to represent digital images in the CIELAB color space.

-{% include figure image_path="/assets/images/graycolor/architecture.PNG" alt="Gray2Color architecture" caption="A simplified represention of what the Gray2Color network looks like"%}
+{% include figure image_path="/assets/images/graycolor/architecture.png" alt="Gray2Color architecture" caption="A simplified represention of what the Gray2Color network looks like"%}

 ### Colorful Results

-Even though the final results of my network weren't as good as I expected I still found them to be pretty interesting.
-The network did a good job at colorizing large swaths of the image that has similar colors such as foliage, water, or the sky.
-However it did worse on small details and objects with many possible colors such as cars, clothing, etc.
+Even though the final results of my network weren't as good as I expected, I still found them to be pretty interesting.
+The network did a good job at colorizing large sections of the image that had similar colors such as foliage, water, or the sky.
+However it did worse on small details and on objects with many possible colors such as cars, clothing, etc.

 ---